tywalch/electrodb/README.md

 This may be desirable, however, as enforcing the type value can require consumers of your model to do more work to resolve the type beyond just the type `string`.

-> Note: Regardless of using TypeScript or JavaScript, ElectroDB will enforce values supplied match the supplied array of values at runtime.
+> _NOTE: Regardless of using TypeScript or JavaScript, ElectroDB will enforce values supplied match the supplied array of values at runtime._

 The following example shows the differences in how TypeScript may enforce your enum value: